 In meeting Class 1 requirements, Meridian will be commercially proving new forms of Best Available Control Technology “BACT”, and establishing Davis as the new standard that all refineries should meet with the Lowest Achievable Emission Rates.
 This may result in such technology becoming mandatory for future refinery construction, raising the bar and reducing pollution over time.
 In the future, other refineries will need to evolve and elevate their practices to meet the same standards.

-Meridian has been granted its Draft Permit of the Water Allocation of the Davis Refinery, and expects the final Permit issuance in early 2018.
+Meridian has been granted its Draft Permit of the Water Allocation of the Davis Refinery, and expects the final Permit issuance in June, 2018.
 The water will be drawn from an extremely deep aquifer that is not used as a potable water source.